vetedde/proj_news_viz/nlp/README.md

 │
 ├── news_viz                        <- Source code for use in this project
 │   ├── __init__.py                 <- makes src a Python module
-│   ├── data_processing             <- scripts to process data
+│   ├── data                        <- scripts to process data
 │   │   └── ...
 │   ├── models                      <- scripts to our models
 │   │   └── ...